pingcap/docs/tools/tidb-binlog-cluster.md

         # size-limit = "100000"
         ```

-    - Assume that in the downstream database are the local files of the proto buffer (`pb`) format:
+    - Assume that in the downstream is `pb`:

         ```bash
         $ cd /home/tidb/tidb-ansible/conf